reelyactive/esmapdb/README.md

 API Reference
 -------------

-Note that in all methods with an optional callback below, the callback function observes the form callback(err, result) where the two parameters are defined as follows:
+Note that in all methods with an _optional_ callback below, the callback function observes the form __callback(err, result)__ where the two parameters are defined as follows:
-- err: Error returned by the persistent database operation, `undefined` otherwise.
+- __err:__ Error returned by the persistent database operation, `undefined` otherwise.
-- result: The identical type of return value specified by the called function itself, observed from the persistent store, when persistent operation is enabled, or from the in-memory store otherwise.
+- __result:__ The same result that the function call itself returns, but taken from the persistent store, when persistent operation is enabled.
+If persistent operation is disabled, the result is taken from the in-memory store.

 In other words, when both in-memory _and_ persistent operation are enabled, the function call returns the result from the in-memory store while the asynchronous callback result is derived from the persistent store.